gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 We preserve the local identifier and add a more human-readable notion of a label at the same time

 > [!NOTE]
 > **CHOICE:** We treat baumnummer as the local identifier for this dataset.
 The identifier becomes part of the instance label in German and English.
+We choose the property [rdfs:label]("http://www.w3.org/2000/01/rdf-schema#label) to designate the label because only one type of label is present.

 **Resulting Mapping Definitions:**
 ```json